johnbrussell/gtfs_parser/README.md

-This is a GTFS parser.
-Why not use the Google GTFS parser (https://github.com/google/transitfeed)?
-This is more fun; plus, I get to tailor it to my needs.
+This is a GTFS parser tailored to be used with [gtfs-traversal](https://github.com/johnbrussell/gtfs-traversal).